Facts about Trayvon Martin

 Trayvon Martin Biography

-TV talking head Geraldo Rivera helped fuel the debate over hoodies by declaring that “a hoodie is like a sign: shoot or stop & frisk me” and “His hoodie killed Trayvon Martin as surely as George Zimmerman”… At the time of the shooting, Trayvon Martin was on suspension from his school in Miami for having been found with “marijuana residue” in his backpack.
+TV talking head Geraldo Rivera helped fuel the debate over hoodies by declaring that “a hoodie is like a sign: shoot or stop and frisk me” and “His hoodie killed Trayvon Martin as surely as George Zimmerman”… At the time of the shooting, Trayvon Martin was on suspension from his school in Miami for having been found with “marijuana residue” in his backpack.